Podcastindex-org/podcast-namespace/README.md

 Tags that are proposals or rough ideas should be expected to have syntax problems or typos.
 Those should be refined away as they are worked on.
 If they are not, that is a good idea that the tag in question isn't being seen as useful and should be considered for dropping.

+We are not a "standards body".
+It is a community driven project where all stake holders are encouraged to participate, so that many voices are heard.
+This is an open-source project to be built fully in the open.
+Discussions also take place on [podcastindex.social](https://podcastindex.social) where anyone is free to register and participate.

 <br><br>